wjimenez5271/k3s-terraform/README.md

 # K3s Terraform

 A very simple two node cluster built using terraform.
 If you want to do this on ARM, check out [k3s-arm](https://github.com/wjimenez5271/k3s-arm)

 ### Instructions

-1. Set variables using `terraform.tfvars` or other compaitable source, run `terraform init`
+1. Set variables using `terraform.tfvars` or other compatible source, run `terraform init`

 2. Run `terraform apply`

-3. ssh into "server" and get the contents of `/var/lib/rancher/k3s/server/node-token`

-4. ssh into "node" and edit script at `/root/k3s.sh`, replacing the endpoint URL with the internal VPC DNS/IP of the "server" and the node token with the token from step 3.
-Run script

-5. `kubectl get nodes` should show two nodes registered
+3. `kubectl get nodes` on the `server` instance should show two nodes registered

 ### Bonus: Install Rio on top of k3s